BerndiVader/MythicMobsExtension/README.md

 ## CustomProjectiles mechanics (for MythicMobs 4.1.0 or higher):

+	#### new since 1.16:
+		- mythicprojectiles:
+			+ pfacedir=true/false(default) Projectile object will face in movement direction.
+			+ pfoff=value(0.0 default) The front offset of the object.
+A value of -1.0 is about the center of the caster mob.
+			+ targetable=true/false(default) Create a metadata on the object called "nottargetable" useful for to exclude the entity from targeters.
+			+ eyedir=true/false(default) If eyedir is used.
+The projectile do not need a target.
+It will be shoot in the entities look direction.

+		- mythicorbitalprojectiles:
+			+ pfacedir=true/false(default) Projectile object will face in movement direction.
+			+ targetable=true/false(default) Create a metadata on the object called "nottargetable" useful for to exclude the entity from targeters.
+			+ the owner of the orbital projectile will be set to its caster.

-	ItemProjectile:
+	### ItemProjectile:
 		Shoot any Item.
 Use it like the original MythicMobs projectile mechanic.
 In addition use pitem or pobject to choose any droppable item.

+		pobject = Any valid bukkit item type.

-	BlockProjectile:
+	### BlockProjectile:
 		Shoot any FallingBlock.
 Use it like the original MythicMobs projectile mechanic.
 In addtion use pblock or pobject to choose any FallingBlock.

+		pobject = Any valid Bukkit fallingblock type.

-	EntityProjectile:
+	### EntityProjectile:
 		Shoot any Entity.
 Use it like the original MythicMobs projectile mechanic.
 In addtion use pentity or pobject to choose any Entity.
 Since v1.11 you can use pspin to spin the entity where pspin=VALUE value is the speed.

+		pobject = Any valid bukkit entity type.

-	MythicProjectile:
+	### MythicProjectile:
 		Shoot any MythicMobs mob as a projectile.
-In addition use poption or pmythic to choose a existing MythicMobs mob.
+In addition use pobject or pmythic to choose a existing MythicMobs mob.
 See example for details.

+		pobject = MythicMob used for the projectile object pfoff = value(0.0 default) The front offset of the object.
+A value of -1.0 is about the center of the caster mob. pvoff = value(0.0 default) The vertical offset of the object. pfacedir = true/false(default) Projectile object will face in movement direction. eyedir = true/false(default) If eyedir is used.
+The projectile do not need a target.
+It will be shoot in the entities look direction. targetable = true/false(default) Create a metadata on the object called "nottargetable" useful for to exclude the entity from targeters. pspin = value(0 default) If there is a value != 0 the pobject will be spinned at value speed.

-	MythicOrbitalProjectile:
+	### MythicOrbitalProjectile:
 		Summon a orbital object on the targeted entity.
 Do not work on locations.
-See the example who to use it. oradx = radius x
+The owner of the orbital projectile will be set to its caster.
+See the example who to use it.

+		pobject = MythicMob used for the orbital object oradx = radius x
 		orady = radius y
 		oradz = radius z axsis.
 		oradsec = how much angle added per sec. (speed) pvoff = vertical offset.
+		pfacedir = true/false(default) Projectile object will face in movement direction. targetable = true/false(default) Create a metadata on the object called "nottargetable" useful for to exclude the entity from targeters.

 ```
 ItemProjectile: